Radar Tracking and Jamming

 4. Click .

-Creating a custom graph
+Creating a new custom graph

-For your analysis, you are interested in two report contents, S/T Integrated PDet (Search/Track Integrated Probability of detection) and Range.
+For your analysis, you are interested in two report contents: S/T Integrated PDet (Search/Track Integrated Probability of detection) and Range.
 The radar uses five pulses for integration.
 The process of summing all the radar pulses to improve detection is known as “Pulse integration."
 By creating a custom graph that contains these contents, you can quickly determine the effectiveness of your radar.

 1. Click Report & Graph Manager... in the Access Tool.